 While most dog owners know that their furry friends need physical exercise, many don’t understand that they also need mental stimulation.
 Most breeds enjoy being challenged mentally, and proper use of mental stimulation can actually lead to a better behaved, happier, and more loveable pooch!

-Below, we’re giving you 11 ways to provide some much-needed mental stimulation for your dog, so you can keep their minds sharp and their tails wagging.
+Below, we’re giving you 11 ways to provide mental stimulation for your dog, so you can keep their minds sharp and their tails wagging.
+Here’s what mental stimulation for dogs is and how much your furry friend needs:

 1. Enjoy a Stimulating Nature Walk